Skip to main content

 Morning in America

-…A THOUSAND CUTS is the time-lapse video of the Middle Class’ disappearance.
-Over 60,000 people have seen it on the internet.
-Senator Bernie Sanders featured it on his Senate website and Rachel Maddow reported on it.
+The Senator’s speech became the sound track for our video timelapse of the installation. …A THOUSAND CUTS documents the destruction and disappearance of the Middle Class.
+Seen by over 60,000 people on the internet, Senator Sanders featured it on his Senate website and Rachel Maddow featured it on her program.

 Read More